hgrf/racine/README.md

     make desktop-dist

-The software can then be started using:
+The software (in `desktop/dist/`) can then be started using:

-    desktop/dist/RacineDesktop-0.1.0.AppImage
+    ./RacineDesktop-0.1.0.AppImage

+Debugging both the Flask backend and the Electron frontend can be activated as follows:

+    FLASK_ENV=development ./RacineDesktop-0.1.0.AppImage

 ### References